 About Vigilant Aerospace Systems

-Vigilant Aerospace Systems, Inc. publishes the FlightHorizon™ avionics software for both manned and unmanned aircraft to provide collision avoidance and integrate UAVs into the national airspace.
+Vigilant Aerospace Systems, Inc. publishes the FlightHorizon™ avionics software for both manned and unmanned aircraft to provide airspace management and detect-and-avoid to integrate UAVs into the national airspace.

 FlightHorizon explainer video: https://vigilantaerospace.com/video-introducing-flighthorizon-from-vigilant-aerospace/